What is Shared Hosting

 Benefits

 The most obvious benefit of the shared web hosting service is its price.
-Sharing server resources among a number of customers, allows hosting companies to cut prices.
+Sharing server resources among a number of customers allow hosting companies to cut prices.
 And the more users there are on a server, the lower the cost for each of them.
 Thus, the lower the price of the service will be for the client.
-Yet, as we are about to cover in the limitations section of this article, too much customers (websites) on one server, could lead to malfunction for some or all of them.
+Yet, as we are about to cover in the limitations section of this article, too many customers (websites) on one server, could lead to malfunction for some or all of them.

 That is exactly the reason why, our server administrators set the servers in such a way, that no more than 300 customers will be using the same server.